dpzhuX/ffpack/README.md

 ## Document

-You can find a complete docummentation for setting up `ffpack` at the [Read the Docs site](https://ffpack.readthedocs.io/en/latest/).
+You can find a complete docummentation for setting up `FFPACK` at the [Read the Docs site](https://ffpack.readthedocs.io/en/latest/).